softwaremill/jekyll-softwaremill/_posts/company/2013-09-03-how-our-website-was-stolen.markdown

 layout: post
 status: publish
 published: true
-title: !
-'How our website was stolen  '
+title: How our website was stolen
+description: "We are eager to share this story because it seems that copying website design is a popular procedure, and we would like to warn others but also ..."
+keywords: "stolen website design"
 author: Aleksandra Puchta
 author_login: aleksandra_puchta
 author_email: puchta@softwaremill.com